stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

     nodes (see the [Sherlock catalog][url_catalog] for details).
 So orders for quantities non-multiples of 4 need will to be grouped with other PI's orders, which may incur additional delays.

+Purchasing nodes on Sherlock is usually a 5-step process:

+  1. the PI use the [order form][url_order_form] to submit an order,
+  2. SRCC requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,
+  3. SRCC submits a Stanford PO to the vendor,
+  4. SRCC takes delivery of the hardware and proceeds to its installation,
+  5. SRCC notifies the PI that their nodes are ready to be used.

+The typical delay between a PO submission to the vendor and the availability of the compute nodes to the PIs is usually between 4 and 8 weeks.

+!!! danger "Supply chain disruption and component shortages"

+    Global supply chain issues and component shortages have considerably increased lead times, and compute node deliveries are currently in the 6-month range.

 ### Required information